 3.4.4.
 As Figure 3.2 shows the landscape of the Parish is dominated by farmland with the majority of fields separated by well maintained hedgerows.
-The Parish also contains some large woodland areas, including the Siden Hill Wood to the east (an ancient semi-natural woodland), Hampton Coppice to the west (an ancient semi-natural woodland), Aspbury's Copse and Barber's Coppice located between the settlements of Hampton-in-Arden and Catherine-de-Barnes (both of which are ancient replanted woodlands) and the woodland surrounding the Hampton Manor estate and the associated spinney within Hampton-in-Arden itself.
-The George Fentham Arboretum was planted in 2010.
-This is deciduous woodland that leads from the Spinney.
+The Parish also contains some large woodland areas, including the Siden Hill Wood to the east (an ancient semi-natural woodland), Hampton Coppice to the west (an ancient semi-natural woodland), Aspbury's Copse and Barber's Coppice located between the settlements of Hampton-in-Arden and Catherine-de-Barnes (both of which are ancient replanted woodlands) and the woodland surrounding the Hampton Manor estate and the associated spinney within Hampton-in-

-25 Produced by Natural England (2014)
+&lt;sup>29 Produced by Natural England (2014)

-26 Produced by Warwickshire County Council and the Countryside Commission (November 1993)
+&lt;sup>30 Produced by Warwickshire County Council and the Countryside Commission (November 1993)

-27 See Page 13 of the Warwickshire Landscapes Guidelines for Arden produced by Warwickshire County Council and the Countryside Commission (November 1993)
+&lt;sup>31 See Page 13 of the Warwickshire Landscapes Guidelines for Arden produced by Warwickshire County Council and the Countryside Commission (November 1993)